department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 <li class="process-step list-two">

-### Turn in your COE
+### Turn in your COE to your school

-Bring your COE to your school’s certifying official, or to the financial aid, military liaison, or other office as determined by your school, and ask to apply to your school’s Yellow Ribbon Program.
+Bring your COE to your school’s certifying official, or to the financial aid, military liaison, or other appropriate office.
+Ask to apply for your school’s Yellow Ribbon Program.

 </li>